 Start date: July 2014

 Klaviyo – If you aren't emailing daily, you are leaving tons of money on the table.
-If you are cloning/duplicating without changing out imaging, products, or content, you are emailing half-assed.
+If you are cloning/duplicating without changing out images, products, or content, you are emailing half-assed.

 If you provide genuine content and great emails, your emails can generate thousands of dollars in sales a day.
 We really love the functionality and ease of using Klaviyo vs other services.